hatlabs/sh-esp32/pages/hardware.md

 The absolute maximum voltage for the optocoupler input is 18V but it can be extended by adding an additional current-limiting resistor in series to the input.

-Whatever voltage you provide to the Vext pin will be output on the OUT pin whenever 3V-18V is sensed on the IN pin.
+If you provide a voltage between about 2.5V and 18V in ISO IN, you'll have the output of the input optocoupler pulled high, meaning that OPTO_IN (GPIO 35) is pulled high.

+Likewise, if you pull OPTO_OUT (GPIO 33) high, that will make the ISO_OUT pin be driven to the voltage you have supplied to the Vext pin.

 It is possible to drive small automotive relays using the optocoupler output.
 In that case, the solenoid pins should be connected to the Vext and OUT pins.

 ### GPIO header